centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 - Centreon web login with administration rights.

-> Even with a correctly sized server, you should have in mind the best
-> practices and recommendations when creating views so you do not face
+> Even with a correctly sized server, you should have in mind the best practices and recommendations when creating views so you do not face performance issues.

-> performance issues.
+> If the central server is configured in HTTPS, you must apply the SSL configuration on the MAP server.
+Follow this [procedure](../graph-views/secure-your-map-platform.md) to secure your MAP server.

 ### Centreon MAP web client